realworldocaml/book/en/compiler-output-formats.md

 ### The untyped lambda form

-Once OCaml gets past the typed AST, it eliminates all the static type information into a simpler intermediate *lambda form*.
-The lambda form discards higher-level language constructs such as modules and objects, and replaces them with simpler values such as records and function pointers.
+Once OCaml has passed the type checking stage, it can stop emitting syntax and type errors and begin the process of compiling the well-formed modules into executable code.

+The next stage eliminates all the static type information into a simpler intermediate *lambda form*.
+The lambda form discards higher-level constructs such as modules and objects and replaces them with simpler values such as records and function pointers.
 Pattern matches are also analyzed and compiled into highly optimized automata.

-The lambda form is the first representation that discards the OCaml type information.
-The output begins to look like the runtime memory model from [xref](#memory-representation-of-values).
-It can be useful to manually inspect the lambda code to understand the effect of early compiler optimizations, most notably pattern matching compilation.
-The compiler can dump the lambda form in an s-expression syntax if you add the `-dlambda` directive to the compiler command-line.
+The lambda form is the key stage that discards the OCaml type information and maps the source code to the runtime memory model described in [xref](#memory-representation-of-values).
+This stage also performs some optimizations, most notably converting pattern match statements into more optimized but low-level statements.

 #### Pattern matching optimization

-Let's use this to learn more about how the OCaml pattern matching engine works by building three styles of pattern matching and checking the lambda form out.
+The compiler dumps the lambda form in an s-expression syntax if you add the `-dlambda` directive to the command-line.
+Let's use this to learn more about how the OCaml pattern matching engine works by building three different pattern matches and comparing their lambda forms.

-First create a straightforward exhaustive pattern match using normal variants.
+Let's start by creating a straightforward exhaustive pattern match using normal variants.

 ```ocaml
 (* pattern_monomorphic_exhaustive.ml *)